You’ve lost a file, over wrote a file, deleted it. Because you thought you didn’t need it.

 Your Mac needs to be on the same wireless network as the Time Capsule with your backup on it.

-Be sure your wifi is on and you have visibility of your Mac Time Capsule.
-That means you are logged onto to its wifi signal.
+Be sure your wifi is on and you’ve visibility of your Mac Time Capsule.
+That means you’re logged onto to its wifi signal.

 To do this,